 You can either go for strands of varying lengths (usually increasing in length from shortest to longest) or you can go for strands of equal lengths.
 Sometimes I just figure it out as I go along, and this necklace project seemed to be (oddly!) a mixture of the two options.

 Once you’ve cut your beading wire, thread your three strands through the clasp (you can thread and work on one strand at a time, if it’s easier).
 Spacing is everything with this design.
 If it helps, you can measure the distance between each bead.
 I’ve done that before, and it’s a bit of a headache, so now I usually just measure visually (it’s probably less precise, but it usually still turns out okay).

 Once you’ve determined the spacing and order of your beads, begin stringing your beads onto the strands.
 Add a crimp bead, a glass bead or crystal, then another crimp bead, so each bead group is surrounded by crimp beads.
 Crimp each bead grouping as you go, and then add the next one.

 When you’ve reached the end of your strands, thread the ends of your wire through the other half of your clasp, and crimp them snugly, trimming off any extra wire or pushing the wire end through the last bead.
 You may want to hold off crimping the last bead into place until after you’ve attached the clasp, so you can push it up close to the clasp and cover the wire ends.

-It is easy to vary the look of the necklace by using different colors, more strands, different spacing, or a different size or style of bead.
+It is easy to vary the look of this floating illusion necklace by using different colors, more strands, different spacing, or a different size or style of bead.